dinomite/dinomite.github.io/source/_posts/2009-12-25-using-the-shell-right.markdown

 ---
 layout: post
-title: "Using The Shell Right"
+title: Using The Shell Right
+mt_id: 251
-date: 2009-12-25 13:03
+date: 2009-12-25 13:03:14 -08:00
-comments: true
-categories: [Linux]
 ---
 The most powerful part of Unix/Linux/BSD is the command line.
 In stock trim, the Unix shells are all very effective, but your time can be more effective by customizing the shell.
 I use `bash`, so I know that these things work in that shell, but they ought to be easily transferred to others as well.

 ## Aliases

 A good friend of mine, [Jordan Sissel](http://semicomplete.com), once said that if you do something more than once, you're doing it wrong.
-His conjecture applies as much to your shell as it does to your [browser](http://dinomite.net/2008/smart-bookmarks)—computers are great at repetitive tasks, so you shouldn't bore yourself with such things.
+His conjecture applies as much to your shell as it does to your [browser](http://dinomite.net/2008/smart-bookmarks)â€”computers are great at repetitive tasks, so you shouldn't bore yourself with such things.
 Therein lies the most important thing you can do with your shell: make common tasks easier with aliases.

 First things first, I use `ls` a whole lot, and, despite it's simple makeup, I often mistype the command.
 I don't care about being able to easily run [Steam Locomotive](http://www.freebsdsoftware.org/games/sl.html), and there's no `s` or `l` command, so I replace those all with `ls`:
 <pre class="brush: bash; gutter: false">alias sl="ls"